2010 New England Revolution season: On the field

 The Revs began the month of August with a win on penalties over Puebla F.C. in the SuperLiga semifinals.
 The match ended 1–1 after 90 minutes and went straight to penalties, where the Revolution prevailed 5–3.
 Kenny Mansally was the game's hero, scoring the team's only goal and converting the winning penalty.
 The Revs will host the SuperLiga final on September 1 at 7 p.m.

 The club's first league match of the month was a 1–0 win over D.C.
 United in Foxborough on August 7.
 Pat Phelan scored the only goal, the first of his MLS career, in the 42nd minute off of a Chris Tierney free kick.
 Next up for the Revs was a home match against the Houston Dynamo on Saturday, August 14.
 The team extended their unbeaten streak to 8 games in all competitions with yet another 1–0 win.
 The lone goal came from Ilija Stolica, who made his first start against the Dynamo.

 On August 18, the Revs began a two-game road-trip with a 2–1 loss to the Chicago Fire.
 Marko Perovic gave the Revs the lead in the 16th minute with his team-leading 7th goal of the season across all competitions, but it wasn't enough, as the Fire came back to win on an 85th-minute goal by Calen Carr.
 The road-trip ended point-less as the Revs fell to the Kansas City Wizards 4–1 on August 21.

 The month's schedule came to a close with the Revolution's first home match against the Philadelphia Union on August 28.
 After taking an early lead and conceding a late equalizer, the Revs looked likely to get at least some points out of the match until a Philly found a stoppage time winner from Justin Mapp.

 Off the field

-On August 11, 2010, the team reached a termination agreement with Senagalese midfielder Joseph Niouky.
+On August 11, 2010, the team reached a termination agreement with Senegalese midfielder Joseph Niouky.
 Despite regularly featuring in Steve Nicol's lineup throughout the season, Niouky was never popular with Revs fans, who felt he failed to contribute on the pitch.